2015.09.17 | Enpure

 Due to the strategic importance of the existing STW, this project will require careful sequencing of construction to enable the various operations of the existing works to be decommissioned, transferred to the new facility and then redeveloped for the next phase of the project.
 Other key elements of works will include programme management, existing Services Diversions, Hillside Removal, Slope Stabilisation and Demolition.
 All of this needs to take place whilst the existing plant continues to process the Island's waste water in accordance with regulatory requirements.

-Avtar Jirh, Managing Director for Doosan Enpure Limited, said: “I am pleased that Doosan Enpure has been awarded this prestigious project through a tough competitive bidding process.
-This project will allow Doosan and our partners to further develop our relationship with the States of Jersey for the long-term under this Framework Agreement”
+Avtar Jirh, Managing Director for Enpure Limited, said: “I am pleased that Enpure has been awarded this prestigious project through a tough competitive bidding process.
+This project will allow Enpure and our partners to further develop our relationship with the States of Jersey for the long-term under this Framework Agreement”